simulation-based-inference/simulation-based-inference.github.io/_posts/2022-12-31-emulating-hydrodynamic-simulations-with-semi-analytic-modeling-c.md

 categories:
   - Physics
 tags:
-  - auto
+  - paper
 ---
 A Gabrielpillai, R Somerville, S Genel… - American …, 2023 - ui.adsabs.harvard.edu

-… properties in larger volumes than are currently feasible with numerical hydrodynamic simulations, and these models can be interfaced with simulation based inference to …
+>… properties in larger volumes than are currently feasible with numerical hydrodynamic simulations, and these models can be interfaced with simulation based inference to …

 Link to paper: [https://ui.adsabs.harvard.edu/abs/2023AAS...24140603G/abstract](https://ui.adsabs.harvard.edu/abs/2023AAS...24140603G/abstract)